 Take care of Your Voice – 5 Vocal Warm Up Exercises Which Actually Work

-This could mean the difference between reaching high notes or “croaking” your notes into the mike.
+In fact, these easy vocal warm ups for singers could mean the difference between reaching high notes or “croaking” your notes into the mike.

-Keep reading to see how to avoid the mistakes many singers make.
+So, read more and see how to avoid the mistakes many singers make.

 Don’t Sing Before You Warm Up Your Voice!

-5 Superb Methods To Get started on Singing Warm Ups
+Now, Take In These 5 Superb Methods To Get started on Singing Warm Ups

-1. Make Use Of Your Speaking Voice
+1. Don’t Just Talk With Your Speaking Voice

 2. Engage In Humming the Musical Scale